PROJECT GRANTS

 I use a craft medium, but I make conceptual work.
 Am I still eligible to apply?

 Yes.
-While there is often a separation between fine art and traditional craft, the Creative Legacy Maker Award will consider contemporary and traditional craft practices eligible for the award.
+While there is often a separation between fine art and traditional craft, the Creative Futures Grant Award will consider contemporary and traditional craft practices eligible for the award.
 When the primary intent is functional (e.g., pottery, quilting, furniture), the work is more likely to be seen as craft.
 If the intent is to express ideas, emotions, or concepts without a functional purpose, it leans more towards fine art.
 We are prepared to celebrate both approaches within the field of craft.

 Contemporary artwork made with traditional craft materials can be considered both craft and fine art, depending on the context, intent, and reception.
 The boundaries are increasingly fluid, and many contemporary artists embrace this fluidity, challenging conventional distinctions and enriching both fields in the process.